 Fry Up

-Deep fried painting, glass tank, sunflower oil, water, steel, thermal blanket and foil, 2020
+Deep fried painting, glass tank, sunflower oil, steel

-In a cross over between the comfort of the kitchen and the dominion of the studio, it felt perfect that any artwork should undergo hot oil in the method of deep-frying.
-The alchemy of painting is surprisingly close to the recipe and material substances of batter – egg yolk in tempera, linseed oil mixed with pigments, the ground white powder of gesso, the heat and energy of hands.
+In a cross over between the comfort of the kitchen and the dominion of the studio, it wasn’t a huge leap that any artwork should be submerged in hot oil.
+The alchemy of painting is surprisingly close to the recipes and materials of batter – egg yolk in tempera, linseed oil and pigments, the ground white powder of gesso, the heat and energy of hands.
 Both the space of the kitchen and the space of the studio operate as a lab of material transformation.

 The process of frying rekindles a simpler time, when deep fried food wasn’t scowled at for its high calories and dizzying fat.
 How we think, feel and act is a direct consequence of the society that nourishes us, and as the working-class rise, taste has a cavalier way of expressing itself; it is articulated status or lack thereof.
 The most prestigious and revered cultural objects are those which have been consecrated by powerful institutions and people.
 Expressions of taste are assertions of power or powerlessness.
 Social inequities are reinforced, perpetuated on the basis of cultural distinction, invisible market forces lead us towards a cultural condescending of taste.